GSA-TTS/FAC/docs/architecture/decisions/0046-convert-dissemination-conbined.md

 * The "Convert dissemination_combined to a “real table” section of [Matt's farewell brain dump](https://docs.google.com/document/d/1-gx-UcwtbUEwrPrELAsK3sO8vYzR1WwDwctY0oVRqF4/edit?tab=t.0#heading=h.bl8kv7jgvig)

 ## Context
-We have a "table" called `dissemination_combined`, which does a bunch of joins across general info, federal awards, findings, and passthroughs.
+We have a "table" called `dissemination_combined`, which does joins across general info, federal awards, findings, and passthroughs.
 Specifically, it's a materialized view that's generated nightly and is used by advanced search and SF-SAC downloads.
 Having to generate this table so that it can be used and up to date comes with some negative side effects:
-* The MV being generated once per day means that it can take up to 24 hours for submissions to show up for users in advanced search and SF-SACs download availablility
+* The MV being generated once per day means that it can take up to 24 hours for submissions to show up for users in advanced search and for SF-SACs to be available for download
   * This MV generation job can sometimes fail, meaning the previous day's submissions won't appear until a later run succeeds
 * We can't make the data reliably available to users as an API because of the nightly downtime, but it is useful for devs
   * Because of this, v1.1.0 is currently the only one with the combined data available, but we have to keep updating it as we create new API versions.
 This is cumbersome to implement and test.